Review the following questions and answers for more information about the Boise State University Concurrent Enrollment program.

 Colleges and universities are required by U.S. law each year to provide each student who is a “US person” for tax purposes with Form 1098-T, to assist the students and their families in computing any tax credit or deduction they may be able to claim, based on amounts they have spent for education.
 Students who are not eligible for Advanced Opportunities funding and have paid for their concurrent enrollment (CE) courses may be able to claim education tax credits.
 Many CE students, however, use Advanced Opportunities funding to pay the tuition of their courses.
 In this case, one would not need to submit this form for tax purposes.

-For general information on Form 1098-T and the related tax credits and deductions, you may also want to review the information available from IRS in Publication 970 (Tax Benefits for Education) or elsewhere on the IRS website.
-In addition, Boise State’s Student Financial Services website may be helpful in further understanding Form 1098-T.
+For general information on Form 1098-T and the related tax credits and deductions, you may also want to review information available on the IRS website (Publication 970 – Tax Benefits for Education).
+In addition, you may view Boise State’s Student Financial Services FAQ webpage for additional information on Form 1098-T.

 How Do I Receive a Receipt for My Student Account Balance?

-An official receipt of student account balances and fees paid by term can be obtained by accessing a term summary report through one’s myBoiseState account.
-For instructions about how to create and print a report for your records, view the Term Summary Report Instructions.
+Students can get a receipt for the course fees they have paid by term by accessing a term summary report through their myBoiseState account.
+For instructions on how to create and print a report, view the Term Summary Report instruction guide provided by Boise State Student Financial Services.